pelmenstar1/RangeCalendar/README.md

 ```

 The library provides default gesture detector that detects these gestures:
+- single tap to select a cell
-- double tap to select week
+- double tap to select a week
 - long press to start selecting custom range
 - horizontal pinch to select week
 - diagonal pinch to select month